100nandoo/halim/README.md

 ## Theme

-The default daisy UI theme being used is `cupcake`.
+The default daisy UI theme being used is `sunset`.
 If you like to change it simply change on `app.html`